MyRandomShit/tech-progression/reference_materials/README.md

 10. [Geopolitical Transformation](./10_geopolitical_transformation.md) - The expansion of the EU into a Global Union, with Singapore and the Philippines as first Asian members
 11. [Human Health](./11_human_health.md) - The slow, realistic progression of health monitoring, nutrition, disease elimination, and genetic optimization leading to 115-year lifespans
 12. [Space Exploration](./12_space_exploration.md) - The journey to becoming a spacefaring civilization, asteroid mining, and the discovery of "Cornucopia" that triggered material economy collapse
+13. [Generational Evolution](./13_generational_evolution.md) - How each generation from Gen X to those born in 2070 experienced and shaped the transformation of humanity

 ---